World’s smartest birds

 Louis Lefebvre, a behaviorist at McGill University in Montreal studying bird intelligence, has developed a test for gauging bird IQ.
 It’s based on how innovative birds are when faced with different challenges.1 His winner for the smartest bird of all is the American Crow (also called the Common Crow), and other researchers agree.2

 The American Crow, however, is just the smartest in a whole family of whip-smart birds.
-They’re in the family Corvidae, which consists of ravens, rooks, jays, nutcrackers, magpies, jackdaws, choughs, and treepies.
+The family is called Corvidae and consists of ravens, rooks, jays, nutcrackers, magpies, jackdaws, choughs, and treepies.
 Controlled lab studies and thousands of observations in the wild have shown how remarkably advanced these birds are in their problem-solving skills.

 Corvidae—corvids, for short—consists of twenty-three genera containing about 126 species.
 They’re found everywhere in the world except Antarctica, and some likely visit your own backyard.